Concordium/concordium.github.io/source/testnet/guides/get-started.rst

-Having chosen either a passcode or a full password, you will get the option to also use biometrics if your phone supports it.
-This can e.g. be facial recognition or fingerprint.
+Having chosen either a passcode or a full password, you will get the option to also use biometrics if your phone supports it, i.e. facial recognition or fingerprint.
 We recommend using biometrics if you have the option to do so.

 .. image:: images/concordium-id/int3.png
       :width: 32%